Ethel Tory Language Scholarship for Middle Eastern and Modern European Languages

 I am an international student, am I eligible to apply?

-International students are eligible to apply, but may not use the scholarship for study in their country of origin.
+Yes, but you may not use the scholarship for study in their country of origin.

 Regarding the selection criteria, which courses are considered as intermediate/advanced level?